 - (1) that all terms of the Contract have been agreed upon and the Academy is able to comply with all terms and conditions of the Contract; and - (2) that the Contract is substantially similar to the Contract approved by the College Board, with the only changes being those made by the College Board's Designee in consultation with legal counsel for the College Board that are in the best interests of the College Board. - c.
-The College Board Designee may agree to a term of Contract not to exceed eight (8) academic years and not to extend beyond June 30, 2028. - 2.
-That the current Academy Board members shall continue to serve in their current positions until the end of their term in office.
+The College Board Designee may agree to a term of Contract not to exceed eight (8) academic years and not to extend beyond June 30, 2028. - That the current Academy Board members shall continue to serve in their current positions until the end of their term in office.
 All subsequent Academy Board appointments shall be made in accordance with the College Board's method of selection resolution.

-I, the undersigned, as Secretary of the Bay Mills Community College Board of Regents. do hereby certify the foregoing resolution was adopted by the Bay Mills Community College Board of Regents at a public meeting held on the 22nd day of November, 2019, with a vote of 5 for, 2 opposed, 1 abstaining, and 3 absent.
+I, the undersigned, as Secretary of the Bay Mills Community College Board of Regents, do hereby certify the foregoing resolution was adopted by the Bay Mills Community College Board of Regents at a public meeting held on the 22nd day of November, 2019, with a vote of for, poposed, pastaining, and sabsent.